IBM/CAST/docs/source/cast-big-data/common-problems.rst

 Fixing Timestamps in Logstash
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the elasticsearch methodology doesn't apply to the use case, logstash timestamp manipultation might be the correct solution.
+If the elasticsearch methodology doesn't apply to the use case, logstash timestamp manipulation might be the correct solution.

 .. note:: The following section performs modifications to the `logstash.conf`